iamankitkuswaha/healthcare-portal/frontend/README.md

 ## Setup and run locally

 Make sure **Node.js** and **npm** are installed.
+Clone or download the frontend folder to your local machine.
 ### 1️⃣ Go to project folder
 ```bash
 cd frontend